-There is a brand new tower gracing the skyline of Hong Kong and sitting majestically on the top 17 floors of this 490 m-tower (1,588ft) is the brand new The Ritz-Carlton, Hong Kong.
-Sitting in the International Commerce Centre (ICC), the world’s highest hotel marks a comeback for the hotel company, which closed operations in its former location in Central in 2008.
+There is a brand new tower gracing Hong Kong’s skyline, and sitting majestically on the top 17 floors of this 490 m-tower (1,588ft) is the brand new Ritz-Carlton, Hong Kong.
+The International Commerce Centre (ICC), the world’s highest hotel, marks a comeback for the hotel company, which closed operations in its former location in Central in 2008.

 [Review continues after the jump]

-Being an ardent Star Wars fan the first thing that came to my mind on visiting the Ritz-Carlton Hong Kong was Cloud City.
-Instead of the Millennium Falcon, I was zipped up to the Hotel’s lobby on the 103rd floor from the hotels lobby on the ninth floor of the ICC Center in an ear popping 52 seconds.
-The Porte-cochère features the magnificent Hong Kong skyline as backdrop while a cool ocean of Palissandro blue marble stretches across the entire space and throughout the hotel.
+Being an ardent Star Wars fan, the first thing that came to my mind on visiting the Ritz-Carlton Hong Kong was Cloud City.
+Instead of the Millennium Falcon, I was zipped up to the Hotel’s lobby on the 103rd floor from the hotel’s lobby on the ICC Center’s ninth floor in an ear-popping 52 seconds.
+The Porte-cochère features the magnificent Hong Kong skyline as the backdrop, while a cool ocean of Palissandro blue marble stretches across the entire space and throughout the hotel.
 Anyone wanting to stay here will definitely need a head for heights.
 But what they get in return is pretty much a walk in the clouds, with breathtaking wall-to-ceiling views of the city.

 As guests of the Club Level rooms, we were ushered into the Club Lounge located on the 116th floor, where we were checked in.
-Chic, modern, homey best describe the ambience of the lounge.
-Its use of soft lighting, modern classic furniture, and shelves that resemble suit cases make it ideal spot for relaxation or a quick meal.
-The 24-hour Club Lounge offers guests a healthy breakfast, mid-day light snacks, afternoon tea, evening hors d’oeuvres, chocolate treats and cordials, as well as late night snacks.
-They also cater to specific meal requirements and as complete vegetarians; we were extremely pleased with our specially served noodles and vegetable soup.
-The Lounge also has a meeting room ideal for a small meetings or presentation.
-For those looking to relax, there is also a generous collection of books suiting all genres; from Forbes to Harry Potter.
+Chic, modern, homey best describe the ambiance of the lounge.
+Its use of soft lighting, modern classic furniture, and shelves that resemble suitcases make it an ideal spot for relaxation or a quick meal.
+The 24-hour Club Lounge offers guests a healthy breakfast, mid-day light snacks, afternoon tea, evening hors d’oeuvres, chocolate treats, and cordials, as well as late-night snacks.
+They also cater to specific meal requirements, and as complete vegetarians, we were extremely pleased with our especially served noodles and vegetable soup.
+The Lounge also has a meeting room ideal for small meetings or presentations.
+There is also a generous collection of books suiting all genres, from Forbes to Harry Potter, for those looking to relax.

 The rooms have all ceiling-to-floor windows with window ledges that allow for some cozy corners – provided there is no worry of vertigo or anxiety attacks of being too high off the ground.

-At the very top on the 118th floor, sits the world’s highest recreational facilities including the 24-hour fitness centre with an outdoor terrace.
-The gym comes power-packed with Techno gym equipment including Kinesis One and the latest cardiovascular equipment all connected with Visioweb, a digital platform offering internet, TV and iPod connection during workouts.
-An indoor infinity swimming pool too sits on the top floor of the hotel and features 144 LED screens on the ceiling displaying images of the ocean for a relaxing ambience, if you still need one.
+At the very top on the 118th floor sits the world’s highest recreational facilities, including the 24-hour fitness center with an outdoor terrace.
+The gym comes power-packed with Techno gym equipment, including Kinesis One and the latest cardiovascular equipment, connected with Visioweb, a digital platform offering internet, TV, and iPod connection during workouts.
+An indoor infinity swimming pool also sits on the hotel’s top floor and features 144 LED screens on the ceiling displaying ocean images for a relaxing ambiance if you still need one.
 There is also an outdoor Jacuzzi.

-A unique outlet is the Café 103 (popularly known as the Chocolate room)- the first ever of its kind in Hong Kong is located on the 103rd floor lobby level.
-Café 103 is opened for afternoon tea, lunch and dinner buffets and its intimate feel make it a great spot for afternoon tea along with some delectable little treats.
-A delicious little detail at Café 103 is its chocolate-themed tea set, where chairs, napkins, dishes, glasses, menu cards and even the uniforms of the female waiting staff are in chocolate brown.
+A unique outlet is Café 103 (popularly known as the Chocolate room)- the first-ever of its kind in Hong Kong is located on the 103rd-floor lobby level.
+Café 103 is opened for afternoon tea, lunch, and dinner buffets, and its intimate feel makes it a great spot for afternoon tea along with some delectable little treats.
+A delicious little detail at Café 103 is its chocolate-themed tea set, where chairs, napkins, dishes, glasses, menu cards, and even the female waiting staff’s uniforms are in chocolate brown.
 The menu does not disappoint either.
-From cocoa nib chocolate bread, marble cheese cakes; chocolate orange confit macaroons to White chocolate berries shots, chocolate mille-feuille milk chocolate apricot and chocolate framboise tart – Café 103 is every chocoholic’s delight.
+From cocoa nib chocolate bread, marble cheesecakes, chocolate orange confit macaroons to White chocolate berries shots, chocolate mille-feuille milk chocolate apricot, and chocolate framboise tart – Café 103 is every chocoholic’s delight.

 Standing tall in the Victoria Harbor, The Ritz-Carlton, Hong Kong couldn’t have asked for a better address.
-A luxury shopping mall ‘Elements’ (pictured above) and Subway connections are directly underneath connecting Kowloon station to the Airport express and the rest of the city.
-And, in 2015, a new high-speed rail terminal being built nearby will begin delivering tourists daily from Shanghai and Beijing, while the old international airport will reopen as a cruise terminal.
+A luxury shopping mall, ‘Elements’ (pictured above), and Subway connections are directly underneath, connecting Kowloon station to the Airport express and the rest of the city.
+In 2015, a new high-speed rail terminal being built nearby will begin delivering tourists daily from Shanghai and Beijing, while the old international airport will reopen as a cruise terminal.

 Food and Drink –